kipijz/wishlist-api/README.md

-# 🏫 Wishlist REST API
+# 📄 Wishlist REST API

 REST API made with Java, Spring Boot and PostgreSQL (H2 for Integration test).

-Can add, delete, update, get wishes.
-Also can get a list of all wishes.
+Can add, delete, update, get wishes and get a list containing all wishes.
+Also includes additional task - getting names from JSON and separating them with delimiter.

 ## How to run
 ### Spring Boot: